iterative/dvc.org/content/docs/studio/user-guide/prepare-your-repositories.md

 You can
-[use the wizard provided by Iterative Studio](/doc/studio/user-guide/projects-and-experiments/run-experiments#use-the-iterative-studio-wizard-to-set-up-your-ci-action) to automatically generate the workflow configuration.
+[use the wizard provided by Iterative Studio](/doc/studio/user-guide/projects-and-experiments/run-experiments#use-the-iterative-studio-wizard-to-set-up-your-ci-action) to automatically generate the workflow configuration, or you can write it on your own.

 For more details on how to set up
 [CI/CD pipelines for your ML project](/doc/use-cases/ci-cd-for-machine-learning),